guardian/scribe/README.md

 ## FAQ

+### Is it production ready?

+It is likely that there will be unknown edge cases, but these will be addressed when they are discovered.

+In the meantime, you can take some assurance from the fact that The Guardian is using Scribe to compose the rich text editor for its internal CMS.

-# Why does Scribe have a custom undo manager?
+### Why does Scribe have a custom undo manager?

 The [native API for formatting content in a `contenteditable`][Executing Commands] has [many browser inconsistencies][browser inconsistencies].